Object View

 Object Sliders

-You have so much control at your fingertips besides just placing the objects within the field displayed.
 You can adjust a variety of parameters with the sliders next to the Object List.
 More control, and even more impressive effects to tailor a performance to your precise needs.

 The name and colour of an Object can be changed, stereo pairs can be created, and the Panning Algorithm can be selected.